Kokodayo-CN/Clash-Verge-on-Debian/README.md

 ### Step 1: Download [Clash&nbsp;Verge](./clash-verge_1.3.8_amd64.deb) and Install

 - Double click to install via Snap Shop (possibly not working on Ubuntu 24.04), or
-- Use dpkg to install: `sudo dpkg -i PACKAGE`, replace `PACKAGE` with path to the package you just downloaded
+- Use dpkg to install: `sudo dpkg -i PACKAGE`, replace `PACKAGE` with path to the package you just downloaded.

 ### Step 2: Try launching Clash Verge